MightyBucket/MightyBucket.github.io/docs/_posts/2021-06-01-masters-dissertation.md

 ![Poster](/pics/masters-dissertation/poster.jpg)

 The project was a big success.
 The feedback from my supervisor and assessor was extremely positive.
+My supervisor suggested this work could be used as a foundation for many other student projects.

-I recieved a mark of 73 on the project, which ensured that I recieved a first-class honours in my degree.
+I received a mark of 73 on the project, which ensured a first-class honours in my degree overall.

 ## Background